American Orations, Vol. 3

 Genre: History

-American Orations is a three-volume set containing speeches of American leaders from the 18th and 19th century.
-This book, Volume 3, covers the period of 1858 through 1881.
-Published in 1884, the book provides a viewpoint of American history uncolored by today’s perspectives.
+American Orations is a three-volume collection of speeches of American leaders from the 18th and 19th centuries.
+This third volume covers the period of 1858 through 1881.
+Published in 1884, the book offers a perspective of American history untainted by interpretations and reinterpretations that have emerged over the ensuing 150 years.

-The volume includes speeches from Abraham Lincoln, Jefferson Davis, Stephen Douglas, Henry Clay and many others who helped direct and influence events during a pivotal period of the American nation.
-Some are familiar to us in the 21st century, such as Lincoln’s Gettysburg address.
-Even those from speakers with whom the modern reader may not be acquainted provide fascinating insight into secession, the conduct of the American civil war, and reconstruction and recovery.
+The volume features speeches from Abraham Lincoln, Jefferson Davis, Stephen Douglas, Henry Clay and many others who helped direct and influence events during a pivotal period of the American nation.
+Some selections remain familiar to us in the 21st century—most notably Lincoln’s Gettysburg address—but even lesser-known speakers provide fascinating insight into secession, the conduct of the American civil war, and the challenges of reconstruction and recovery.

-Of particular interest are speeches presented in Congress during 1860 and 1861 from representatives of both northern and southern states.
-These orations clearly delineate the aims and reasoning of both sides of the conflict.
+Particularly striking are the speeches presented in Congress during 1860 and 1861 delivered by representatives of both northern and southern states.
+These orations clearly delineate the aims and reasoning of both sides of the American civil war.

-The real benefit of American Orations is hearing directly from the period’s leaders unfiltered by modern viewpoints, interpretations and rationalizations.
+The great value of American Orations lies in hearing directly from voices of the period unfiltered by modern viewpoints and rationalizations.